Wednesday, December 31, 2025

 Today taught me that you can have a "successful" travel day—great photos, new friends, sweet strawberries—and still go to bed with a heavy heart.
 And that is okay.
 You don't have to be happy every single second of a solo trip.

-Loneliness is not a failure of the trip; it is just part of the price of the ticket.
+Loneliness isn't a failure; it’s just part of the price of the ticket.
 It reminds you of what you value.
 I value the freedom to wake up at 3:00 AM and hunt clouds.
-But tonight, looking at those photos of beautiful places, I realize I also value the idea of a shared witness.
+But tonight, looking at those photos, I realize I also value the idea of a shared witness.

 I will sleep through this silent night.
 The clouds may have missed their cue this morning, but the sun will still rise tomorrow.